Canon 70D vs Nikon D100

-Both the 70D and the D100 have been discontinued, but can regularly be found used on eBay.
+Both the 70D and the D100 have been discontinued, but can regularly be found used on ebay.
 The D100 was replaced by the Nikon D200, while the 70D was followed by the Canon 80D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 70D Manual (free pdf) or the online Nikon D100 Manual.
+Further information on the features and operation of the 70D and D100 can be found, respectively, in the Canon 70D Manual (free pdf) or the online Nikon D100 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 70D or the Nikon D100 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (20 vs 6MP) with a 82% higher linear resolution.